johnrscott/rv0/rv32i/spec.md

 Instructions that read CSRs read the value of the CSR as it was just prior to instruction execution (e.g. the value of `instret` is taken before incrementing in due to the read instruction itself).

+Instructions that attempt to perform an operation on a non-existent CSR raise an illegal instruction exception.

 #### Notes on behaviour

 * The instructions are defined (`v1_s9.1`) to atomically read and write CSRs.
 Since there is only one hart in this design, this required is satisfied by a single read/write operation.